Toy example

 1. Neural networks

-“Classic” neural networks are not inherently able to reject out of distribution samples.
+“Classic” neural networks are not inherently able to reject out-of-distribution samples.
 One way to solve this problem is to introduce an additional rejection class.
-To generate training samples for that rejection class, a smallest surrounding hypercube for the data of each class is constructed.
-In the non-overlapping regions of the hypercubes of all classes, training samples are generated and labeled as “rejection” class.
-Care must be taken that the number or rejection samples is in a sound ratio to the other training samples to avoid a skewed distribution.
-With the generated rejection samples, the neural network can be trained normally (the networks capacity may need to be increased).
+To generate training samples for that rejection class, the smallest surrounding hypercube for the data of each class is constructed.
+In the non-overlapping regions of the hypercubes of all classes, training samples are generated and labeled as “rejection” classes.
+Care must be taken that the number of rejection samples is in a sound ratio to the other training samples to avoid a skewed distribution.
+With the generated rejection samples, the neural network can be trained normally (the network capacity may need to be increased).
 You can see in Figure 3 that that tennis ball would NOT be classified as apple or pear.

 Figure 3: Neural network classifier with decision regions and rejection.
 Black dots are generated rejection samples.

 could be used to reject “unlikely” samples with respect to the model.
-However, is a probability density and has no absolute meaning.
-Its values dependent on the scaling of the features.
+However, \( p(x) \) is a probability density and has no absolute meaning.
+Its values are dependent on the scaling of the features.
 Therefore, a more reliable measure is needed.
 One idea is to use the Mahalanobis distance of the feature vector to the mean of a certain class

 This distance forms ellipses (at least in 2d) around the distribution mean whose axes are scaled by the distribution variance.
 One can then calculate the probability of observing a distance greater than a certain value by